nodebotanist/NEJS-2019/slides/presentation.md

 * A compilation target for other languages to compile to, as well as a language in itself
 * An augmentation of the abilities of JS by allowing other languages to operate in the browser
 * But most importantly...

+^You CAN write WebAssembly code, but you can also compile to it in other languages.
+This can forever change how we code for the browser.

 ---